 What is the Weather Like in Vanuatu in January?

-Thinking of visiting Vanuatu in January?
+Thinking of visiting Vanuatu LINK#TT059 in January?
 You’ll be among a smaller crowd of travellers during the peak of the wet season, but you’ll enjoy warm, tropical conditions and lush, vibrant landscapes.
-The trade winds are often lighter this time of year, making for calmer seas ideal for swimming, snorkelling, and other water activities.
+The trade winds are often lighter this time of year, making for calmer seas ideal for swimming, snorkelling and other water activities, between storms.

 While temperatures are hot and humid, expect frequent rain showers throughout the month.
-The mix of sunshine and rainfall enhances the islands’ natural beauty, perfect for exploring waterfalls, tropical forests, and the stunning coastal scenery.
+The mix of sunshine and rainfall enhances the islands’ natural beauty, perfect for exploring waterfalls, diving into blue holes and getting muddy on buggy tours.

-Before diving into the full January weather guide, be sure to check out Vanuatu Weather, Seasons & Climate + Vanuatu Weather by Month LINK#TT093, as well as The Best Time to Visit Vanuatu: A Month-by-Month Guide LINK#TT033 for more advice.
+Before diving into the full January weather guide, be sure to check out Vanuatu Weather, Seasons & Climate + Vanuatu Weather by Month, as well as The Best Time to Visit Vanuatu: A Month-by-Month Guide for more advice.

 5 Tips for Visiting Vanuatu in January

-5. Check tropical cyclone alerts, January falls within the cyclone season (Nov–Apr), so stay updated with local weather forecasts.
+- Check tropical cyclone alerts.
+January falls within the cyclone season (Nov–Apr), so stay updated with local weather forecasts.

 Typical Temperatures in January